 Use a Pseudonym

-Each of them had different reasons to use a pseudonym and some of these might not apply to you, but there are plenty of good reasons to go with a pseudonym online too:
+Each of them had different reasons to use a pseudonym.
+Some of these reasons might not apply to you, but there are plenty of good reasons to go with a pseudonym online too:

-- Hide your real name which can easily be linked to other personal information or personal social media accounts.
+- Hide your real name to make it harder to be linked to other personal information or personal social media accounts.

-- Easier to rank for in Google if you have a common name or one that's shared with a famous person.
+- Easier to rank for in Google if you have a common name or the same name as a famous person.

-- Easier to get a good domain name because the .com and other popular extensions are already taken for common names.
+- Easier to get a good domain name because the .com and other popular extensions for common names are usually not available.

 - Easier to get the username on online platforms.

-Using a different name also helps with consistency when your real name changes, for example when you get married or divorced and you start or stop using your partner's last name.
+Using a different name also helps with consistency when your real name changes, for example, when you get married or divorced.

 You should also plan for what other people will use online.
-Can coworkers find your LinkedIn profile if they search using your real name they know you under.
+Can coworkers find your LinkedIn profile if they search using your real name?

 Online Privacy is Hard

-An important side note about using a pseudonym online is that you can not expect your real identity will remain secret.
+An important side note about using a pseudonym online is that you should not expect your real identity will remain secret.

 There are many, many ways someone can find your real identity.

-You might make a mistake yourself by using your real name where you wanted to use your pseudonym or you might be forced to give your real information (for example when legal action is pursued).
+You might make a mistake yourself by using your real name where you wanted to use your pseudonym, or you might be forced to give your real information (for example, if someone ever pursuits legal action against you).

-Companies like ClearView AI even use facial recognition to uncover all your online activity so they can find all your online activity, despite posting things under different online identities
+Companies like ClearView AI even use facial recognition to uncover all your online activity despite posting things under different online identities.

 That isn't risky by default.
 The danger lies in the information you share under that name.

-It's the information that can be used for social engineering and other actions that could negatively impact your life.
+It's the information that is used for social engineering, doxing, and other actions that could negatively impact your life.
 Not the name itself.

 Having a body of work online that's yours is a great way to display your competence and increase your career prospects but building up that online presence under your real identity also has some risks.
-The risk however is not in using your real name, it's in the information you share under that name.
+However, the risk is not using your real name; it's in the information you share under that name.

 You can use a pseudonym to separate your professional online presence from the rest of your online activity.
-They're very common and have a lot of other benefits other than just privacy and security but don't use it solely for privacy as you can not expect your real identity will remain secret online.
+Pseudonyms are very common and have many other benefits other than just privacy and security, but don't use them solely for privacy.
+You can not expect your real identity to remain secret online.